Don't Be Caught Off Guard by Overprovisioning

 The cloud can sometimes feel like a true set-it-and-forget-it IT technology; decommission your clunky on-premises servers, migrate your apps to the cloud, reduce your in-house IT talent, and let the algorithms take over, just as the cost savings begin to roll in.
-Looking at the instant agility and scalability that the cloud provides, it’s easy to see why businesses rarely give those low up-front prices a second thought.
+Looking at the instant agility and scalability that the cloud provides, it's easy to see why businesses don't expect huge cloud bills.

 Unfortunately, those companies that really do approach the cloud with a set-it-and-forget it mindset usually find, to their great surprise, that the cloud hasn’t ultimately saved them any money.
 Even worse, they have significant trouble locating the source of their budget problem (or recognizing that there is one, as the case may be).
 Like with any IT product, there’s always more to the story: in this case, it’s the story of overprovisioning.

 Jeff Kaplan writes in TechTarget that, “One of the ultimate ironies about the… cloud computing marketplace is that these “on-demand” services can easily cost an organization far more than expected.”
 The truth is that the cloud requires a considerable degree of technical thoughtfulness to match your complex virtual needs with a provider and cloud service that erases them.
 Most of the time, there’s excess fluff, and that fluff comes at a direct cost to the business.

 But as detrimental as these costs can be, it’s hard for organizations to care if they don’t know them.
 It’s often the case that companies purchase more cloud capacity than services require, but despite their best intentions, the cloud services these companies employ tend to mask those additional costs as pure performance.